jinghuazhao/Omics-analysis/BMI/README.md

 ```bash
 wget https://portals.broadinstitute.org/collaboration/giant/images/0/0f/Meta-analysis_Locke_et_al+UKBiobank_2018.txt.gz
 ```
 the latter as used in Mendelian Randomisation analysis below is downloaded on the fly.
+We would refer [software-notes](https://github.com/jinghuazhao/software-notes) where information specific software can be seen from their respective directories.

 ## --- Pathway analysis ---